aoloe/jquery-verticalscroll/README.md

 # jquery-verticalscroll

-A JQuery plugin plugin for scrolling a list of divs
+A small and simple JQuery plugin plugin for vertical scrolling a list of DIVs